Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 iotEndpointId :  str, required
     The id of the endpoint.
 data :  [dict], required
     Array of data records to write.
-Each dict should contain the record's timestamp (defaults to current milliseconds), timeUnit ("MILLISECONDS", "SECONDS", "MICROSECONDS", "NANOSECONDS") ("MILLISECONDS" by default), and a dicitonary of attribute name, value pairs.
+Each dict should contain the record's timestamp (defaults to current milliseconds), timeUnit ("MILLISECONDS", "SECONDS", "MICROSECONDS", "NANOSECONDS", "ISO8601") ("MILLISECONDS" by default), and a dicitonary of attribute name, value pairs.
 Example shown below.
+    ISO8601 timestamps should match format yyyy-MM-ddTHH:mm:ss.SSSZ
 ```

 **Return Type**